 The reason we started Made Trade is that we believe business should be a force for good, and that sharing the stories behind ethically-made products is the biggest driver of change in the conscious consumerism movement.
 We believe products are more beautiful when we know where they come from.
 They hold more value when there is a deeper purpose behind them.
 And they have more character when they are crafted by hand.

-When we spend our money in ways that align with our values, it creates an opportunity to bring more joy and satisfaction into our lives, knowing the products we use everyday are creating dignified job opportunities for makers and artisans, and materials are sourced responsibly.
-We find that when we’re more intentional about what’s inside our homes and closets, we’re more content with what we have, rather than constantly searching for what's next.
+When we spend our money in ways that align with our values, it creates an opportunity to bring more joy and satisfaction into our lives, knowing the products we use every day are creating dignified job opportunities for makers and artisans, and materials are sourced responsibly.
+We find that when we’re more intentional about what’s inside our homes and closets, we’re more content with what we have, rather than constantly searching for what’s next.

-There’s an opportunity for true connection with makers and the planet when we wear consciously-made clothing with eco-friendly fabrics, when we sit in sustainably-harvested wood furniture, or use table linens that have been handcrafted with a centuries-old, traditional weaving technique that’s at risk of being lost.
+There’s an opportunity for true connection with makers and the planet when we wear consciously-made clothing with eco friendly fabrics, when we sit in sustainably-harvested wood furniture, or use table linens that have been handcrafted with a centuries-old, traditional weaving technique that’s at risk of being lost.

-Goods with a story behind them are undoubtedly more meaningful for us on an individual level, but moving beyond this, when we share these stories with others, it can be a incredibly powerful tool for driving change.
+Goods with a story behind them are undoubtedly more meaningful for us on an individual level, but moving beyond this, when we share these stories with others, it can be an incredibly powerful tool for driving change.